hyano/rp3802/README.md

-# RP3802: YM3802 emulator by Raspberry Pi Pico
+# RP3802: Tiny YM3802 emulator by Raspberry Pi Pico

-RP3802 is a device that emulates the pin-level behavior of the YAMAHA MIDI control chip YM3802 using a Raspberry Pi Pico.
+RP3802 is a pin-level emulator of the YAMAHA MIDI control chip YM3802 using a Raspberry Pi Pico.

-This program is in the early stages of development.
-It has not been tested for functionality yet.
+## Notes

+* Please use at your own risk.
-The input/output voltage of the Raspberry Pi Pico's GPIO is 3.3V, while the input/output voltage of the YM3802 is 5V.
-However, for cost reduction, no level shifter is used.
+* The input/output voltage of the Raspberry Pi Pico's GPIO is 3.3V, while the input/output voltage of the YM3802 is 5V.
+However, no level shifter is used for cost reduction.
-The Raspberry Pi Pico is overclocked to 250MHz for operation.
+* The Raspberry Pi Pico is overclocked to 250MHz for operation.
+* Serial I/F settings are fixed at 31,250bps, 8bits, no parity.
+* Supports only major functions for X68000 games and utilities.

 ## Pin assignment